How to import projects in Gryzzly

 3. [task]: a task or task group in your project

-1. [expense]: a expense in your task group
+1. [purchase]: a expense in your task group

 2. [discount]: a discount in your task group